 It was my fascination with the colour, shape, form and texture of lichens – which was patiently explained during botanical trips in central Wales with Ray Woods – that led me to start taking photographs of lichens and happily evolved into an exhibition of my photographs Cryptogams at the Royal Alberta Museum in conjunction with the Ringhouse Gallery at the University of Alberta.

 This appreciation in the beauty of natural design has led to my starting to turn wood.
 How better to show the beauty of a piece of wood and its hidden textures and shapes, than to turn the piece of wood and uncover all the beauty of the grain and colours i a multi-dimensional form?

 In 1994 I was selected to train as a Red Cross international delegate and after that worked with the International Committee of the Red Cross in many countries – Afghanistan, Kosovo, Darfur, Indonesia and East Timor – and with the Red Cross movement in Mozambique, where I came face to face with woodturning.
-Thanks to the support of my wife, Hjördis, who supported me while I taught myself how to turn a piece of wood.
+Thanks to the support of my wife, Hjördís, who supported me while I taught myself how to turn a piece of wood.
 Now that I can make a piece of wood round and have had the time to enjoy experimenting, I am happy to find that other people are enjoying the finished products!
-I never tire of my workshop and have been lucky enough to have exhibitions in Germany and Portugal.
+I never tire of my workshop and have been lucky enough to have exhibitions in Germany, Portugal and Iceland.

 In the meantime, I am still working in the development and humanitarian field – albeit on a rather more temporary basis.
 I came back from Darfur in Sudan in 2008, where I had worked for two years with the Danish Refugee Council and expected to be here in Portugal for a while.